MZulsyahmi/Temperature-and-Humidity-MQTT/README.md

-# dht11
+# Temperature and Humidity Sensor with Adafruit MQTT
-The sensor to measure temperature and humidity
+The sensor to measure temperature and humidity with the connection of Internet to Adafruit MQTT, making it part of Internet of Things technology.